-6. EVALUATION
+VI.
+EVALUATION

-In this section, we evaluate the feasibility of FICA using our prototype implementation on four Sora nodes: one serves as the AP and the others are stations.
+In this section, we evaluate the feasibility of FICA using our prototype implementation on four Sora nodes: One serves as the AP, and the others are stations.
 We first demonstrate how well concurrent transmissions can be coordinated in a WLAN.
-We evaluate the maximal symbol timing misalignment at the receiver for two concurrent transmissions coordinated by means of carrier sensing and broadcasting.
-We show that even with our existing software radio implementation, we can bound the maximal symbol timing misalignment within the range discussed in Section 3.1.
-Then, we evaluate the efficiency and reliability of detecting BAM-modulated PHY signals in M-RTS/M-CTS.
+We evaluate the maximal symbol timing misalignment at the receiver for two concurrent transmissions coordinated by means of broadcasting and carrier sensing.
+We show that even with our existing software radio implementation, we can bound the maximal symbol timing misalignment within the range discussed in Section III-A. Then, we evaluate the efficiency and reliability of detecting BAM-modulated PHY signals in M-RTS/M-CTS.
 Finally, we show the decoding performance of our FICA decoder for two concurrent FICA senders.
+We perform our experiments in the 2.4-GHz band with 802.11b/g-compatible RF front ends.
+Due to timing constraints, we have prestored all needed PHY frame samples on the radio control board (RCB) first.
+We also conduct the experiments late at night to minimize interference from other traffic in the same frequency band.